datalust/seq-app-valuelist/README.md

-# seq-app-valuelist
+# An example Seq App

-An example Seq app that tracks which values appear in a particular event property
+This project is currently under development.